Antibody test results of 2 Snohomish County residents throw into question timeline of coronavirus’s U.S. arrival

 For weeks, Jean planned to get an antibody test, but opted to wait until a good one became available.
 In late April, she had her doctor take a blood sample and order the UW test.
 After results came back positive on May 1, she felt both fear and relief, she said.

-“I understand that it’s not 100%t and that there’s no guarantee that antibodies bring immunity,” she said.
+“I understand that it’s not 100% and that there’s no guarantee that antibodies bring immunity,” she said.
 “But it gives me some peace of mind that if I get it again, I can survive.”

 Seattle Times staff writer Asia Fields contributed to this report.